chinaecheremudo002-gif/Ethereum-Analysis/README.md

 By comparing states using the same set of high-volume procedures, this analysis provides a standardized way to evaluate healthcare affordability and detect regional pricing disparities in the US healthcare system.

+## Geographic Price Variance Analysis (US Healthcare)

+## Summary
+This analysis examines how hospital costs vary across US states for the top 5 most frequently occurring medical procedures (DRGs).
+First, the most common procedures are identified by counting occurrences across the national dataset.
+Then, for each of these procedures, the data is filtered to compute the number of cases and the average hospital payment per state.
+Finally, states are ranked for each procedure using DENSE_RANK based on average payment, where Rank 1 represents the most expensive state and higher ranks represent lower-cost states.

+## Insights
+The results show strong geographic variation in healthcare pricing across the United States, even for the same medical procedures.
+States such as Alaska, Hawaii, and Washington DC consistently appear among the most expensive, while states like Tennessee, Alabama, and Arkansas tend to have significantly lower average costs.
+This pattern is consistent across all five procedures, indicating that healthcare pricing is driven more by geographic location and regional healthcare structure than by medical complexity.
+Overall, the findings highlight clear inefficiencies and lack of pricing standardization within the US healthcare system.

+## Statistical Outlier Detection (US Hospital Charges)

+## Summary
+This analysis identifies hospitals that charge significantly higher than the national average by applying a statistical outlier detection method.
+First, the national average hospital payment is computed, along with the standard deviation to measure how much prices vary across providers.
+Using these values, a threshold is defined as the national average plus two times the standard deviation.
+Each hospital’s average total payment is then compared against this threshold, and only those exceeding it are flagged as outliers.
+A ranking (ROW_NUMBER) is also used to identify the most extreme cases among these high-cost providers.

+## Insights
+The results show that a small group of hospitals, including Stanford Hospital, UCSF Medical Center, and UCLA Medical Center, charge extremely high amounts compared to the national average.
+These values are far above the statistical threshold for normal variation, confirming them as true high-cost outliers.
+This suggests the presence of specialized or premium healthcare institutions that significantly distort the upper range of hospital pricing.
+Overall, the analysis highlights strong inequality in hospital charges, where a small number of providers operate at exceptionally high cost levels compared to the national healthcare baseline.